lieldulev/gazzilion.js/readme.md

     Gazzilion.to_letter(315098123); // "315M"
     Gazzillion.to_word(8135432967); // "8 billion"

-More examples  available in `examples.html` .
+More examples  available in [here](http://lieldulev.github.com/gazzilion.js/ "Gazzilion.js") or in `examples.html`.

 ## Copyright
 2012 © Liel Dulev